pauldatta/meetGPT/README.md

 ## Changelog

+- **Version 1.0.0.2:**
+  - Removed an unused HTTP with Azure AD connector from the solution.
 - **Version 1.0.0.1:**
   - This app lets you send prompts to Azure Open AI and adjust temperature settings through a user-friendly interface.
   - Created in a fast and fun hackathon mode in just 4 hours.